quattervals/cpp_rust_bridge/readme.md

 ### Disadvantage
 - The `person.rs` file needs to be in the same package as the ffi-Bridge.
 Otherwise, we need to write a wrapper or put the ffi definition together with the person to the person crate.
-- Some ugly generated types show up in the C++ wrapper class (`::rust::Box<::prs::Person> _inner;`).
+- Some ugly generated types show up in the C++ wrapper class (`::rust::Box<::rstperson::Person> _inner;`).
 But only in private fields.
 The interface exposed to the rest of the C++ project is free of generated types.